sestaton/tephra/README.md

 **DEPENDENCIES**

 Part of the utility of Tephra is to provide family-level TE classifications and infer patterns of molecular evoltion.
 To be efficient as possible, these tasks require a few external programs.
 Specifically, you will need to download [MUSCLE](http://http://drive5.com/muscle/) and [Vmatch](http://vmatch.de), both of which require a license so I cannot distribute them (but they are free).
 If you are only interested in TE identification, you can skip the need to download these programs.
-However, you do need to install [HMMER](http://hmmer.org/) version 3 (be sure to install the latest version because the version from most Linux package managers is too old) and [EMBOSS](http://emboss.sourceforge.net/) at this time.

 **INSTALLATION**

-The following commands will install the core dependencies (assuming Ubuntu/Debian):
+The following commands will install the core dependencies for Debian-based systems (e.g., Ubuntu):

-    sudo apt-get install -y -qq build-essential ncbi-blast+ emboss samtools zlib1g-dev sudo apt-get install -y -qq libncurses5 libncurses5-dev libdb-dev git cpanminus libexpat1 libexpat1-dev
+    sudo apt-get install -y -qq build-essential zlib1g-dev sudo apt-get install -y -qq libncurses5 libncurses5-dev libdb-dev git cpanminus libexpat1 libexpat1-dev

+For RHEL-based systems (e.g., CentOS/Fedora):

+    sudo yum groupinstall -y "Development Tools"
+    sudo yum install -y perl-App-cpanminus
+    sudo yum install -y ncurses ncurses-devel libdb-devel expat expat-devel zlib-devel

 Now you can build and install the package with the following commands (note that the first two commands are for BioPerl, and these can be skipped if BioPerl is installed):